Make your own Kilim Throw Pillow Covers from a Rug

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

-It is such a cute runner but it slides all over the place even with a pad under it.
-The first day I had it, my dogs walked on it and got red clay paw prints on it.
-So, the rug has been sitting in my project stash waiting for a makeover.
+The rug has been sitting in my project stash waiting for a makeover.
 That’s when I saw pillows being made out of kilim rug cloth and I knew the runner would make great pillows!

 Supplies: